 Michigan is a one-party consent state under MCL 750.539c, which means process servers can legally record the service interaction.
 Audio and video documentation provides time-stamped, GPS-verified proof that service was completed -- eliminating the "I was never served" defense that can derail a case and force you to start over.

-Papers Delivered is the first and only Michigan process server to include audio/video documentation with every serve at no extra charge.
+Papers Delivered can provide audio/video documentation on request.
 This service is fully legal, court-admissible, and provides the strongest possible proof of service.

 6. Follow Up Promptly